itpplasma/GORILLA/README.md

  * Construct a 3D extension of the SOLEDGE3X-EIRENE 2D-mesh for an axisymmetric tokamak equilibrium (g-file).
  * Plot the 2D projection of the guiding-center orbits on the original SOLEDGE3X-EIRENE grid.

+### Example 7:
+ * Compute collisionless guiding-center orbit with GORILLA for a trapped Deuterium particle with adaptive scheme.
+ * Use a field-aligned grid for a non-axisymmetric VMEC MHD equilibrium.
+ * Create a figure with the Poincaré plots ($\varphi$ = 0) in cylindrical and symmetry flux coordinates.
+ * Compute the normalized parallel adiabatic invariant as a function of banana bounces.
+ * Plot fluctuation and evolution of energy over the bounces.

 ### Generation of input files and plotting in MATLAB and Python
-A detailed explanation of all examples (1-6) including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN` and `EXAMPLES/PYTHON_RUN`) and plotting of the results with MATLAB and Python can be found in the folders `MATLAB` and `PYTHON`, respectively.
+A detailed explanation of all examples (1-7) including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN` and `EXAMPLES/PYTHON_RUN`) and plotting of the results with MATLAB and Python can be found in the folders `MATLAB` and `PYTHON`, respectively.
 Here, the results of GORILLA with different polynominal orders K=2,3,4 and Runge-Kutta 4 are compared in case of examples 1-3.
 For examples 5-6 orbits for both trapped and passing particles are calculated.
+For example 7 an additional, in-depth comparison between adaptive and non-adaptive scheme is performed.

 ## Tests and coverage